-Ex-envoy denied Trump linked Ukraine meeting to push for investigations, transcripts show
+Envoy testimony reflects mixed picture on ‘quid pro quo,’ concerns over Giuliani role

 “By mid-July it was becoming clear to me that the meeting President Zelensky wanted was conditioned on the investigations of Burisma and alleged Ukrainian interference in the 2016 U.S. elections,” Taylor testified, referring to Burisma Holdings -- a Ukrainian energy firm where Joe Biden’s son Hunter sat on the board.
 A transcript of the July call shows Trump sought an investigation concerning Joe Biden’s involvement in seeking the ouster of a prosecutor looking into that firm.

+Sondland, though, explained to the committees that Trump said something similar to him during a phone call, in which he said Trump was in a "bad mood" and nearly hung up on him.

+"I want nothing.
+I want no quid pro quo," Trump said, according to Sondland.
+"I want Zelensky to do the right thing."

-In the testimony released Tuesday, Volker was also asked if he would say that Trump asked Zelensky to “manufacture dirt on the Bidens.”
+In his testimony, Volker was also asked if he would say that Trump asked Zelensky to “manufacture dirt on the Bidens.”

 “No,” he said.
 “And I’ve seen that phrase thrown around a lot.
 And I think there’s a difference between the manufacture or dig up dirt versus finding out did anything happen in the 2016 campaign or did anything happen with Burisma.
 I think – or even if he's asking them to investigate the Bidens, it is to find out what facts there may be rather than to manufacture something.”